KejPi/AbracaDABra/README.md

 * The SPI application can process data from multiple sources at the same time.
 These sources are packet data service components within the ensemble (each having a unique service component ID) and the XPAD data of the selected audio service.
 The application assigns "virtual" service component ID 65535 to XPAD data.
 The user should take parallel processing into consideration when defining the path template - for example service component ID `{scId}` will be unique but the directory ID `{directoryId}` is generally not unique within the ensemble.
 * SPI data retrieved using the RadioDNS feature are not stored.

 The default template for SLS application is `SLS/{serviceId}/{contentNameWithExt}`.
-Using the examples from the table, it would store this file under macOS and Linux as: `$HOME/Downloads/AbracaDABra/SLS/e01234/stationLogo.jpeg`
+Using the examples from the table, it would store this file under macOS and Linux as: `DATA_STORAGE_DIRECTORY/userApps/SLS/e01234/stationLogo.jpeg`

 The default template for SPI application is `SPI/{ensId}/{scId}_{directoryId}/{contentName}`.
-Using the examples from the table, it would store this file under macOS and Linux as: `$HOME/Downloads/AbracaDABra/SPI/e0eeee/47_654321/stationLogo`

 ## Audio recording
 AbracaDABra features audio recording.
 Two options are available:
 * Encoded DAB/DAB+ stream in MP2 or AAC format respectively
 * Decoded audio in WAV format

 Audio recording can be started and stopped from the application menu.
 It can be also stopped from the status bar.
-The recording files are stored automatically in a predefined folder.
-The application stores also a plain text file containg Dynamic label messages (DL) with timestamps.
+The recording files are stored automatically in a [data storage](#data-storage) folder.
+The application can optionally store a plain text file containg Dynamic label messages (DL) with timestamps.

 <p align="center" width="100%">
 <img width="1385" alt="AudiRec" src="https://github.com/user-attachments/assets/9e74d151-4983-4d37-ae90-ba9affaef8fc" />